-This field determines the DRAM read/write timing.
-The performance parameters of the memory chips (DRAM) you have installed will determine the value in this field.
-Do not change the value from the factory setting unless you install new memory that has a different performance rating than the original DRAMs.
+This field enables/disables you from selecting the values for following six fields manually.
+These (six) fields determine the DRAM read/write timing.
+If you select By SPD then those fields will be automatically configured by the system BIOS.
+(The performance parameters of the installed memory chips (DRAM) determines the value in those fields.)
+If you select Manual you will need to enter the values for those fields.
+You should not change the values of those fields from the factory setting unless you have installed new memory that has a different performance rating than the original DRAMs.